IBM-Blockchain-Archive/marbles/phase1_tutorial.md

-#OBC - Node.js "SimpleStuff App 1" Demo
+#OBC - Node.js "Marbles Phase 1" Demo

 ##Doc Links
 - David's Main Readme Notes - [here](./README.md)
 - SDK Doc - [utils/obc-js](./utils/obc-js/README.md)
-- Tutorial for SimpleStuff App 1 - [here](./simplestuff1_tutorial.md)
+- Tutorial for Marbles Phase 1 - [here](./phase1_tutorial.md)
-- Tutorial for SimpleStuff App 2 - coming
+- Tutorial for Marbles Phase 2 - coming

 ##BEFORE YOU RUN
 - The expectations of this application are to test the JS SDK and help guide its development.
 It will also double as an example to get developers familiar with our SDK + chaincode.
 - This is a very simple asset transfer demonstration.
 Two users can create and exchange marbles with each other.
 - There will be multiple phases, only phase 1 is complete  [1/28/2016]
-- The chaincode is not included, it can be found here: [https://github.com/dshuffma-ibm/simplestuff](https://github.com/dshuffma-ibm/simplestuff)
+- The chaincode is not included, it can be found here: [https://github.com/ibm-blockchain/marbles-chaincode](hhttps://github.com/ibm-blockchain/marbles-chaincode)
 - As a "tutorial" this doc is incomplete.
 As a "how do I run your marble thing" it should be sufficient.

 ***

-##App 1 Goals
+##Phase 1 Goals
 - User can create a marble and store it in the chaincode state
 - User can read and display all marbles in the chaincode state
 - User can transfer marble to another user
 - User can delete a marble
 - User can see when a new block is written to the ledger
+- Deployable on Bluemix

 ***